 TransferWise offers transfers from 24 currencies into 49 currencies.
 It has bank accounts all over the world, meaning your money never actually crosses borders and you won’t be charged needless exchange rate mark-ups and conversion fees.
 For example, to send money from the US to France, you just need to log in to your TransferWise account and send US dollars to TransferWise’s US account.
 TransferWise’s French account then sends the euros to the recipient.
 TransferWise “converts” to the recipient’s currency at the exact market rate without any markups and displays the service fee upfront so that the sender knows exactly what they’re being charged.

-TransferWise claims to charge up to 8 times less than the banks, and this is no exaggeration.
+TransferWise claims to charge up to 8 times less than the banks.
 Send $1,000 to euros and it’ll charge just $8.45, saving you up to $75 on bank fees, compared to an average of major banks.
 Send $100,000 to euros and it’ll charge $597, saving you up to $3,726 on bank fees.
 What’s more, the recipient isn’t subject to any charges.

 Mark-ups vary by currency pair, starting as low as 0.4% and occasionally rising to more than 1%